I know I’ve been remiss (and missing) lately in posting regularly on the blog.

 Last Thursday I went for my third (monthly) infusion.
 I was told I would need them till December.
 I had started with five weekly infusions of Rituxan in May when I first updated this post.
 On Thursday I weighed in at my normal weight and blood work showed I was Cancer/Lymphoma free!
 Because I have what is known as an indolent Lymphoma, I knew I needed to continue with the treatment after the six monthly infusions, every other month for two more years.
 On Thursday my oncologist skipped me directly to every other month starting in November!
 I’m still on the diet (it works) and still not smoking (never again) and I am completely well.

 I have so much gratitude.
 So much love for my family without whom I could not have healed as quickly.
 They took care of all my needs so that I could focus on nothing but getting well.
 And I did.
 So thankful for my good friends who have been there every step of the way!
-Thanks to Jason Pfeifer and Liz Fox for their support and to all of you, my lovely readers who hung in there even when there was very little to read!
+Thanks to Jason Pfeifer and Liz Fox f(and Holy Cross), or their support and to all of you, my lovely readers who hung in there even when there was very little to read!
 Keep checking in, taoStyle is back and better than ever!

 Photograph by Lenny Foster